 Center Parcs' business is sensitive to economic downturns and the corresponding impact on discretionary consumer spending.
 The COVID-19 pandemic and governmental measures to contain it have adversely affected UK economic activity, including consumer spending and travel demand.
 UK gross domestic product decreased by 2.2% between January and March 2020 and decreased by a further 20.4% between April and June 2020, as the UK economy entered into a recession.
+Gross domestic product subsequently grew for the next two quarters, with a 16.1% and 1.0% increase from July to September 2020 and October to December 2020 respectively.
+However, as compared to gross domestic product from October to December 2019, gross domestic product from October to December 2020 had decreased by 7.8%.
+Over the calendar year 2020 as a whole, the UK's gross domestic product contracted by 9.9%.
 There is a risk that the UK economy may take multiple years to recover from the COVID-19 pandemic.
 Any actual or perceived deterioration or weakness in economic conditions, consumer debt levels or consumer confidence, due to COVID-19 or otherwise, may lead to Center Parcs' customers having less discretionary income to spend on recreation activities and discretionary travel.

 There is material uncertainty about the short-term and long-term effects of the COVID-19 crisis on travel demand.
 Actual or perceived risks of infection could cause travel demand, including demand for a holiday village experience, to remain weak for a significant length of time.
-Center Parcs cannot predict if or when UK travel demand will return to pre-outbreak levels.
 The COVID-19 pandemic may also alter customer expectations and preferences in other ways, including guest expectations related to health and safety measures at holiday villages.
 The form, extent and duration of such impacts remain largely uncertain.
-In addition, should a second wave or further outbreaks of COVID-19 materialise, the impact of such outbreaks may have a material effect on Center Parcs' business and results of operations including as a result of the closure of one or more of its villages.

 Although Fitch affirmed the Issuer's credit rating on 18 June 2020 and S&P affirmed the BBB credit rating of the Issuer's Class A Notes on 16 July 2020, the credit rating of the Issuer's Class B Notes was downgraded to B- on 16 July 2020 by S&P. If the Issuer's credit ratings were to be further downgraded, or general market conditions were to ascribe higher risk to the Issuer's rating levels, the hospitality industry, or Center Parcs itself, the Issuer's (and therefore Center Parcs') access to capital and the cost of any debt financing would be further negatively impacted.
-See "-Ratings Agency assessments, downgrades and changes to Rating Agencies' criteria may result in ratings volatility on the Offered Notes."

 In addition, the terms of future debt agreements could include more restrictive covenants, which may further restrict Center Parcs' ability to operate its business or restrict access to additional financing due to its covenant restrictions then in effect.
 There is no guarantee that debt financings will be available in the future to fund Center Parcs' obligations, or that they will be available on terms consistent with Center Parcs' expectations.
 Additionally, the impact of COVID-19 on the financial markets, including the debt capital markets, could adversely impact Center Parcs' ability to raise funds through financings.